rishav1si14cs099/Scrapper/README.md

 Project based on Python 3.6+

-External Libraries used are:-
+External Libraries used are:-<br>
-Pillow,
+Pillow,<br>
 Beautiful Soup

 Assuming you have your path set up for python

-Open the command line and to install the dependencies using pip use the commands:
+Open the command line and to install the dependencies using pip, use the commands: <br>

-pip install bs4
+pip install bs4 <br>
-pip install pillow
+pip install pillow <br>

 Then to run this project clone this repository, go to the Scrapper folder, open up a terminal there and run the project using the command: